israelbarberino/israelbarberino/README.md

 ## About Me

-Hello, I'm Israel Barberino, a Software Development Engineer and a current Bachelor's student in Data Science with a focus on Artificial Intelligence.
+Hello, I'm Israel Barberino, a Software Development Engineer (SR) and a current Bachelor's student in Data Science with a focus on Artificial Intelligence.
 With a background in Software Development and a technical diploma in Systems Development, I bring a diverse skill set to the table.

 ## Professional Background